Metu-O/Feature-Selection-Qiime2-/README.md

 Run script with user input
 ```
 python Evaluate_Method_Accuracy.py
-  --tax_credit_data_path="your own tax-credit-data path"
+  --tax_credit_data_path="your tax-credit-data path"
-  --plots_path="you own path where you would like to save plots"
+  --plots_path="path where you would like to save plots"
 ```

 # Bash Script runs all codes